PotHix/pothix.github.com/content/post/yearly-review-2017.md

 Which is not that bad. 🙂

-The good part is that I can apply Deep work to my full-time job instead of looking for a different place to use it. 🎉
+The good part is that I can apply Deep work to my full-time job instead of look for a different place to use it. 🎉

 I would love to track the time I spent in meetings comparing the first semester and the second but I was not tracking it in the first